pelican-eggs/eggs/game_eggs/minecraft/java/README.md

 ## NanoLimbo
 [NanoLimbo](https://github.com/Nan1t/NanoLimbo)
-This is lightweight minecraft limbo server, written on Java with Netty.
+A lightweight minecraft limbo server, written on Java with Netty.
 The main goal of the project is maximum simplicity with a minimum number of sent and processed packets.

 ## Spigot
 A collection of spigot and forked spigot eggs.